This section provides information about possible issues when using NetWitness UEBA.

 Issue How to check if data is received on the UEBA by Kibana:

 Explanation Navigate to- https://<UEBA-host-name>/kibana.
-Enter the admin username and password: To check that the data is flowing to the UEBA go to the Adapter Dashboard: Tap the Dashboard tab in the left menu Tap Adapter Dashboard at the right menu Select the relevant time range at the top bar The charts on this dashboard will present you the data that already fetched by the UEBA.
+Enter the admin username and deploy-admin password: To check that the data is flowing to the UEBA go to the Adapter Dashboard: Tap the Dashboard tab in the left menu Tap Adapter Dashboard at the right menu Select the relevant time range at the top bar The charts on this dashboard will present you the data that already fetched by the UEBA.

 adapter_dashboard_411x180.png